bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### \<span>

-The span element is a generic text container.
-It does not create a new line like the p element does.
+The span element is a generic text container; it does not create a new line like the p element does.
 This is primarily used for styling text.

 ### \<div>

 The div element is a generic container.
-It is used primarily for styling, imagine it like a box that you get to determine the exact size and color and place other boxes in.
+It is used primarily for styling; imagine it like a box that you get to place other boxes in and determine the exact size and color of.

 ### \<a>